josch/img2pdf/README.md

 Functionality
 -------------

 This program will take a list of images and produce a PDF file with the images embedded in it.
 JPEG and JPEG2000 images will be included without recompression.
-Images in other formats will be included with zip/flate encoding.
-As a result, this tool is able to losslessly wrap any image into a PDF container with a quality-filesize ratio that is typically better than that of existing tools.
+Images in other formats will be included with zip/flate encoding which usually leads to an increase in the resulting size because formats like png compress better than PDF which just zip/flate compresses the RGB data.
+As a result, this tool is able to losslessly wrap images into a PDF container with a quality-filesize ratio that is typically better (in case of JPEG and JPEG2000 images) or equal (in case of other formats) than that of existing tools.

 For example, imagemagick will re-encode the input JPEG image (thus changing its content):